Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/projects-starting.md

 <img src="../images/projects-accessing.png" alt="Accessing all projects of a Slingshot team" width="800"/>

 By scrolling down you are able to navigate all the projects.
-If you bookmark one of the projects to keep it at hand, you can also find it in your Personal Overview.
+If you bookmark one of the projects to keep it at hand, you can also find it in your personal overview.
 Follow the links for further details about [overviews](overviews.md).

 ### How can I create a new project?

 Every owner or member of a Slingshot team can create a new project.

-**Access the project creation menu** by selecting *Overview* or *Projects* (see screenshot below) and then *+ Project*.
+Access the project creation menu by selecting *Overview* or *Projects* (see screenshot below) and then *+ Project*.

 <img src="../images/projects-accessing-creation.png" alt="Accessing the create project dialog within a team" width="800"/>